chj2788/mychat/README.md

 Real-time chat with rooms, message likes, social media auth, role-based permissions.

-Stack:
+- Stack
     - React
     - Firebase (real-time database)
-- Styles with Material UI (Responsive Design)
+    - Material UI Framework

+- Facebook and Google authentication to secure the app from anonymous users while connecting Firebase for real-time subscription.
+- Used React and Material UI framework, which best works for both mobile and desktop platform, to create a modern responsive SPA.
+- Role-based Access with security rules; Only admin can change the room info and promote a member to admin.
+- Global profile state management with context API and Denormalized chat messages data for better performance.

 ## Features